 Even though salt is known for bringing out the taste from every dish better than ever, burgers and salt have an odd relationship.
 They just don’t go with each other.
 As a result, while adding the salt into a burger patty, you better be careful.

-Do You Close The Grill When Grilling Burgers?
+Do You Close The Lid When Grilling Burgers

 Who doesn’t want crispy, moist, slightly charred in the exterior and tender in interior burgers?
 But the main barrier to this delight is not knowing if the burgers should be cooked with a closed or open lid.